AugustNagro/augustnagro.github.io/_posts/2023-06-17-scala-3-whitebox-macros.md

 Scala 3 meta-programming is a pleasure to use.
 Macros + structural types allow many possibilities, but should only be used when all other methods are exhausted, since the IDE support and error messages are not as good as the alternatives.

+Edit: It appears that returning `this` in a structural type is deprecated: https://github.com/lampepfl/dotty/discussions/14056#discussioncomment-6238099

 ## Final Code

 {% highlight scala %}